Isaiah Rashad puts on for TDE with the release of “The House Is Burning” (This review also includes the deluxe version of the album)

 I wish “9-3 Freestyle” was longer.

 It’s a damn shame that you get Isaiah Rashad’s best rap performance in the very short “9-3 Freestyle.”
-I mean, seriously, he hits us with superb rap flows, tons of energy, a galvanizing hook, and lyrics that everybody can relate with in the song.
-All in all, I feel like Isaiah is in a pocket in the song that is extremely impressive.
+I mean, seriously, he hits us with superb rap flows, a galvanizing hook, and lyrics that everybody can relate to in the song.
+All in all, I feel like Isaiah is in a pocket that is extremely impressive in the song.